Docs / Guides /Deploy

 Billing

-Self-hosted GPU sessions bill at the self-hosted rate (2 cr/min Expression).
+Self-hosted GPU sessions bill at the self-hosted rate — 2 credits/min for Expression 1.
 See Pricing for the full cloud-vs-self-hosted breakdown.
+Self-hosted serving authenticates online today (a once-per-minute billing heartbeat).

 Where to go next